husky-misc/code-challenge/README.md

-# ip-parser-api | Husky dev Ruby challenge!
+#Husky dev Ruby challenge!

 ### Description and general information

 Create an API that receives, store and compute 7-bit ASCII text.
+This text will consist in a IP, followed by a column and a sequence of numbers. i.e `127.0.0.1:0,11,23,44,50`.

 ### Requirements